-- Have a good support network, including your partner, family and friends.
-Ask your provider about resources in the community that may be able to help.
+- Have a good support network, which may include your partner, family and friends.
+Or ask your provider about resources in the community that may be helpful.

 - Ask for help from people you trust.
 Accept help when they offer.
 For example, you may need help cleaning the house, or you may want someone to go with you to your prenatal visits.